What is Leflunomide (Arava®)?

 How do I take it?

 Arava® is taken once a day.
 The pills are 10 or 20-mg. each and the usual dose is 20 mgs. per day.
-Sometimes a patient is given a “loading dose” when first beginning this drug.
-This is a high dose (100 mg.) over a short amount of time (3 days).
 Follow your doctor’s directions.
 Do not take more or less medicine than ordered.
 This medicine can be taken with food.

 What else should I know?